kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 Utilities pack
 --------------

-These add-ons do things semi-related to broadcasting, but are good to have none-the-less.
+These add-ons do things semi-related to broadcasting, but are good to have none-the-less:

 * <a href="https://broadcast.plainviewplugins.com/addon/bulk-cloner/">Bulk Cloner</a> creates clones of existing blogs on the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/cdn-workaround/">CDN Workaround</a> works around faulty CDNs that do not report the correct URL for attachments.